leehuhlee/leehuhlee.github.io/_posts/2021-03-28-C#-Multi-Thread.md

 	<figcaption>C# Multi Thread</figcaption>
 </figure>

-  - this happened because this process is not atomic.
+  - this happened because this process is not atomic

 * Interlocked.Exchange